 - a.
 Documentation of a disability should be submitted to D&A for review.
-Documentation guidelines are here https://community.utexas.edu/ disability/documentation-guidelines/.
+Documentation guidelines are online.
 Accommodations are determined on a case-by-case basis through an interactive process with D&A staff during the intake appointment.
-More information about the intake appointment can be found here https:// community.utexas.edu/disability/intake/.
+More information about the intake appointment can be found online.
 Accommodations cannot interfere with essential program requirements and are contingent upon specific learning objectives and essential requirements of the course. - b.
 Submitted requests for accommodation letters are processed within 3-5 business days.
 Students and staff from Dell Medical School's Office of Student Affairs are notified via email that an accommodation letter has been processed and is available in the D&A Online Portals. - c.
 Questions and concerns about how accommodations are implemented within the Dell Medical School should be directed to the student's assigned AC.